Nankhatai (Indian Shortbread Cookies) step-by-step recipe with photos.

 Sugar: Grind the sugar in a mixie and use powdered sugar to make the dough.
 It is best to sieve the sugar to make sure it is fine.

-Yogurt: A small amount of yogurt is added to the dough.
+Yogurt: We use a small amount of yogurt in the dough.

-Nuts: Chopped almonds and pistachios are used to top these cookies.
+Nuts: Chopped almonds and pistachios to top the cookies.

 The flour to besan ratio I have used in this recipe gives the perfect taste and texture.
 If you do not have access to besan, replace it with atta or plain flour.